WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. verb: card (wool, cotton, etc.) coarsely. 粗略地梳理（羊毛，棉花，等等）。

+- scrutinize

+  1. verb: examine or inspect closely and thoroughly.

+     _"customers were warned to scrutinize the small print"_

 - secular

   1. adjective: denoting attitudes, activities, or other things that have no religious or spiritual basis.